-The New England system must meet the performance requirements of the NERC TPL-007 standard, which discusses the possible effects a GMD event may have on the tranmission system.
+The New England system must meet the performance requirements of the NERC TPL-007 standard, which discusses the possible effects a GMD event may have on the transmission system.
 These criteria are more permissive than the criteria for non-GMD events.
 This reflects the facts that major GMD events are rare and infrequent, and that the main goal during these events is avoiding widespread voltage collapse rather than maintaining acceptable voltage to individual customers.
-The steady state voltage criteria for a GMD event is shown in Table 3-3 GMD Event Voltage Criteriabelow.
+The steady state voltage criteria for a GMD event is shown in Table 3-3 below.